- For more information about our Procaine Penicillin G + Dihydrostreptomycin Sulfate Injection

 Administration and Dosage

 For intramuscular administration only.

-Usual dosage is as follows: 4ml of procaine penicillin G and dihydrostreptomycin sulfate injections per 100kg body weight (or 8000IU procaine penicillin and 10mg dihydrostreptomycin sulphate per kg) in cattle and 1ml of procaine penicillin G and dihydrostreptomycin sulfate per 10kg body weight in calves, goats and swine.
+The usual dosage is as follows: 4ml of procaine penicillin G and dihydrostreptomycin sulfate injection per 100kg body weight (or 8000IU procaine penicillin and 10mg dihydrostreptomycin sulfate per kg) in cattle and 1ml of procaine penicillin G and dihydrostreptomycin sulfate per 10kg body weight in calves, goats and swine.

 The maximum dose volume recommended at any one site for cattle is 20 ml.

 Treatment should be given once daily for up to 3 consecutive days.
 The maximum dose volume administered at one site should not exceed 6 ml for cattle, 3 ml for goats and 1.5 ml for swine.

 Refer to an animal care specialist for guidelines on dosage.
 Do not exceed what they advise, and complete the full treatment, as stopping early can result in a recurrence or worsening of the problem.

 - In order to avoid intravenous administration, it is advisable to aspirate before injecting intramuscularly;